 What Is the Difference Between Pansexuality, Bisexuality, and Polysexuality?

-Bisexuality is at its core the attraction to two or more genders, while pansexuality is the attraction to all genders or regardless of gender.
-Polysexuality is the attraction to many, but not all genders.
+Bisexuality is at its core the attraction to some people of two or more genders, while pansexuality is the attraction to a person regardless of gender.
+Polysexuality is the attraction to people of many, but not all genders.